matteo-orsi/ML/README.md

 # Introduction to Machine Learning - A.A.
 2025/2026
-*University of Trieste*
-*Artificial Intelligence and Data Analytics Bachelor Degree* *Introduction to Machine Learning*
+*University of Trieste - Artificial Intelligence and Data Analytics Bachelor Degree - Introduction to Machine Learning*

 ---